The Next Big Thing Post COVID-19! Creating a Drone Economy in India

 Figure 1: Potential usage of drones in India

-The Economic Cost of Traffic congestion in India surpasses Rs.
+The Economic of Traffic congestion in India surpasses Rs.
 60,000 crores per year, which makes Low Altitude Aerial and Urban Mobility as a natural choice.
 Uber⁵ has identified India as one of their air taxi test markets.

 “Beyond Visual line of sight” drone operations have already gathered momentum in last mile delivery, Medical and Pathological delivery, Disaster recovery etc.